Aldeburgh Lifeboat Station

-Aldeburgh Lifeboat Station is located on Crag Path in Aldeburgh, a town on the East coast of Suffolk.
+Aldeburgh Lifeboat Station is located on Crag Path in Aldeburgh, a seaside resort approximately 24 mi north-east of Ipswich, in the county of Suffolk, on the east coast of England.

-A lifeboat station was first established at Aldeburgh by the Royal National Institute for the Preservation of Life from Shipwreck (RNIPLS) in 1851.
-The RNIPLS became the Royal National Lifeboat Institution (RNLI) in 1854.
+A lifeboat station was first established at Aldeburgh by the Suffolk Humane Society in 1851, when an existing lifeboat, provided by the Royal National Institute for the Preservation of Life from Shipwreck (RNIPLS), was relocated from Sizewell Gap.
+The RNIPLS became the Royal National Lifeboat Institution (RNLI) in 1854, with management of the station being transferred in 1855.

 The station currently operates the Inshore lifeboat Ralph (B-949), on service from 2025, and the smaller Inshore lifeboat Susan Scott (D-808), on station since 2017.
 The station covers the coast between to the south, and to the North.

 History

-The Suffolk Association for Saving the Lives of Shipwrecked Seamen placed a 24ft Norfolk and Suffolk class lifeboat Grafton at Sizewell in 1826, but this was crewed by men from Aldeburgh.
-The boat was moved to a new station at Aldeburgh, shortly after the RNLI took over in 1851.
+The Suffolk Association for Saving the Lives of Shipwrecked Seamen, later known as the Suffolk Humane Society, placed the 24-foot lifeboat Grafton at Sizewell Gap in 1826, crewed by men from Aldeburgh.
+The Sizewell station closed in 1851, with the boat relocated to a new station at Aldeburgh, where the crew were based, and where more crew were available.
+A boathouse costing £58 was constructed to the south of the town, at Slaughden Quay.